Truck Axle Weight Calculator

 Trailer Axle Weight = Total Weight − Tractor Weight

-Examples of Semi-Truck Axle Weight Limits
+Examples of Semi-Truck Axle Weights

 Total Weight (lbs) Tractor Weight (lbs) Steer Weight (lbs) Drive Axle Weight (lbs) Trailer Axle Weight (lbs)